Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 ***Alex, Crown Prince of Ekallim-Igigi***

 Six years ago, Alex would have never imagined himself riding down onto a world as its young benevolent conqueror, with gifts of food, medicine, industry…and stability.
-But here he was, merely nineteen years old, his first betrothed on his arm---arranged by the studbook, of course, with their consent---ready to meet the soon-to-be Governors-General of his new world.
+But here he was, merely nineteen years old, his first betrothed on his arm - arranged by the studbook, of course, with their consent - ready to meet the soon-to-be Governors-General of his new world.

 Their action was a race against Daar’s own machinations, and they’d made it just in time to make an offer first, and better than the giant bear could make at the moment.
 It was tentatively accepted.
 Alex would be King.
 And king for real.
 His father would remain king of Ekallim-Igigi, and now emperor of the burgeoning independent humanity in space.